Real People Stories – Carla‘s testimony

 Exploring Holistic Healing and Personal Growth

 The first months of CA125 levels being up and down were very complicated as fear took over me, but I started with Reiki therapies and then took a Bach Flower course.
-I have also had time to read a lot, readings that have allowed me to revitalise myself in the face of chemotherapy and CA125 exams and treatment.
+I have also had time to read a lot, readings that have allowed me to revitalise myself in the face of chemotherapy, exams and treatment.

 Facing Recurrence and Continued Battles

-Despite this, today, I feel happy with a lot of energy to face this little HPV evil, looking into its eyes that will not win.
+Despite this, today, I feel happy and have a lot of energy to face this little evil, looking into its eyes that it will not win.

 Gratitude and Support